Kenyon FarrowContributing Editor

-Kenyon is the senior editor of TheBody/TheBodyPro.
-He has a distinguished track record working in communities impacted by HIV as an activist, writer, and strategist, stretching back long before he joined our team in late 2017.
+Kenyon has a long and distinguished track record working in communities impacted by HIV as an activist, writer, and strategist.
 Kenyon's work has been recognized by many institutions, including Out Magazine's "Out 100" and The Advocate's "40 Under 40."
 He was also named a "Modern Black History Hero" by Black Entertainment Television.

 It’s long been time to put Black experts at the center of public health, make public health visible and relatable to people, and truly understand and address medical mistrust.

 This Champion of Community’s Role in Clinical Trials Reflects on 40 Years of Fighting Medical Mistrust And Research Neglect

 Wakefield retires from the HIV Vaccine Trials Network after 20 years of service.

 New data presented at AIDS 2020 show the long-acting injectable drug cabotegravir proved superior to daily oral TDF/FTC for MSM and transgender women.